Skip to main content

 Acute Symptoms vs Functional Patterns: Why the Difference Matters

-a racing heart, digestive upset, pressure, or fatigue—
+A racing heart, digestive upset, pressure, or fatigue—

 it’s often labeled as “acute.”